119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Scrap metal recycling is essential for conserving natural resources, cutting emissions, and supporting Canada’s green economy.
 As the country moves toward renewable energy and stricter sustainability goals, choosing a trusted recycling partner is key.

 Greenway Auto Recycling makes the process simple and responsible.
-From helping you return licence plates to safely recovering and reselling valuable metals, we handle every step of the vehicle-scrapping process.
+From helping you return licence plates to safely recovering and reselling valuable metals, we handle every step of the vehicle scrapping and recycling process.
 By recycling your car with Greenway, you make a smart financial decision and contribute to a cleaner, more sustainable Ontario.

 Frequently Asked Questions